 - The importance of developing standardized processes for adhesive bonding surface preparation

 - How to monitor the production process in real-time to achieve surface preparation targets

 After providing your team with the foundational training listed above, you will need to achieve organizational “buy-in” for the processes that you create.
 Developing objective, measurable parameters for surface cleanliness specifications, and integrating those parameters into your process workflows, process documentation, and performance metrics, will help keep control of critical surface quality characteristics top of mind within your organization.

-The Chemical Composition of Surfaces are More Sensitive than Most People Realize
+The Chemical Composition of Surfaces is More Sensitive than Most People Realize

 The top few molecular layers of a surface are the layers that need to be “chemically clean” to ensure successful adhesion.
 These top few molecular layers are extraordinarily sensitive to small changes in the environment, handling, or processing steps.
 Because these submicroscopic changes are not visible to the eye, alternative methods need to be used to detect these changes.

 Contact Angle Measurements are Ideal for Detecting Process Drift

 In an ideal world, processes would perpetually remain “in spec.”
 In reality, processes frequently drift out of spec for multiple reasons.
 Determining, in real-time, when a process begins to drift out of spec can help you mitigate the root causes of process drift and avoid costly product quality issues and unplanned shutdowns.